aerophant/ramda/README.md

 ## Under Development :(

-## Why prefer `aerophant/ramda` over other functional library or native php functions
+## Why prefer `aerophant/ramda` over other functional libraries or native php functions
 - `aerophant/ramda` provide auto curry for you and give you better life to do function composition like `ramdajs` or `lodash/fp`.

       pipe(